elkorn/walkins/README.md

 If you don't have `~/local/bin` added to `PATH`, run `sudo ./configure.sh` instead of just `./configure.sh`.

 Run walkins in a console window to have an overview of the build statuses and what's currently being built.
+Successful jobs are green, unstable- yellow and failures- red.
+Also, aborted jobs are displayed as white and jobs that have not been built are preceded with an `[N] `.

 Run walkins in the background to have notifications only.